JocaPC/jquery-view-engine/docs/form.md

 **JOVN** will analyze each type of the input and decide how to populate it (for example it will set the value of text inputs, check the checkboxes, select options in the lists or radio buttons by name.)
 This way, the common logic that we use to manually populate elements depending on a type is built-in into the view engine.

+# HTML5 Elements

+**JOVN** supports a variety of HTML5 elements such as range, datetime, etc.
-See live demo of the complex form with different HTML elements that is populated using **JOVN** view engine in [this example](../examples/edit.html).
+See live demo of the complex form with different HTML5 elements that is populated using **JOVN** view engine in [this example](../examples/edit.html).

 [Home](../README.md)